Saint Vitus (band): History

-Formation and first two albums (1978–1985)
+Formation and Reagers-era (1978–1985)

-The band was formed in 1978 under the name Tyrant, with Dave Chandler (guitar), Mark Adams (bass), and Armando Acosta (drums).
+The band was formed in 1978 under the name Tyrant, with guitarist Dave Chandler, bassist Mark Adams and drummer Armando Acosta.
 Vocalist Scott Reagers joined the group after the first Tyrant show, when their first singer was fired.
 Their main influences were Black Sabbath, Judas Priest, Blue Cheer, Blue Öyster Cult and Alice Cooper.
 They changed their name to Saint Vitus in 1980, after the Black Sabbath song "St. Vitus Dance".

 The band's early sound combined the dark and psychedelic style of bands like Black Sabbath and Blue Cheer with the aggressive heavy metal and hardcore sound of Judas Priest and Black Flag, another favorite band of Chandler.
 In the beginning, their style was considered "out-of-date" compared to the hardcore punk, glam and speed metal genres, which were popular at the time.
 Being rejected by the Los Angeles metal community, Saint Vitus were involved in the punk rock scene.
 During a live performance with Overkill, Saint Vitus was discovered by Black Flag.
 Black Flag guitarist Greg Ginn signed them to his label, SST Records, because, according to Chandler, they were "completely opposite of what popular was in metal".
 Saint Vitus toured with Black Flag during the early 1980s, and later with other groups like the Brood, Saccharine Trust, the Mentors, Napalm Beach and DC3.

 Chandler affirmed: "the heavy metal fans at the time hated us, and so did the punk rockers, but the punk rockers grew to appreciate us".
 Under this lineup, Saint Vitus recorded 2 albums (Saint Vitus & Hallow's Victim) and an EP (The Walking Dead).
 Reagers left the band in early 1986, and was replaced by The Obsessed frontman Scott "Wino" Weinrich (at this time, The Obsessed had only released one 7").
 Reagers' final performances featured songs from then-upcoming album Born Too Late, such as "The War Starter" and "H.A.A.G", as many of these were written while he was still in the band.